Archdiocese of Amalfi-Cava de' Tirreni: Reorganization of 1818

-On 27 June 1818 it lost its status as a metropolitan archdiocese and became the Archdiocese of Amalfi, despite having gained territories from the suppressed dioceses of Minori and of Ravello and Scala.
+In 1818, a new concordat with the Kingdom of the Two Sicilies committed the pope to the suppression of more than fifty small dioceses in the kingdom.
+These were carried out in the papal bull "De Utiliore" of 27 June 1818.
+Amalfi lost its status as a metropolitan archdiocese and became merely the Archdiocese of Amalfi, even though it gained territories from the suppressed dioceses of Minori and of Ravello and Scala.

-In the early 20th century, archdiocese had about 36,000 inhabitants, 54 parishes and 279 diocesan priests.
+In the early 20th century, the archdiocese had about 36,000 inhabitants, 54 parishes and 279 diocesan priests.